xStarbound/xStarbound/doc/lua/vehicle.md

 #### `void` vehicle.setPersistent(`bool` persistent)

-Sets whether the vehicle is persistent, i.e. whether it will be stored when the world is unloaded and reloaded.
+Sets whether the vehicle is persistent, i.e., whether it will be stored when the world is unloaded and reloaded.

 ---